The US presidential campaign has taken another personal turn.

 “Because his statement contains some element of truth but ignores critical facts that would give a different impression, we rate it Meist Falsch – Mostly False.”

-Germany’s crime rate, particularly for violent crime, is far lower than the US.
+Some facts: Germany’s crime rate, particularly for violent crime, is far lower than the US.

 The US murder rate is nearly six times higher than that of Germany, according to the most recent report the UN.